bongtrop/ccp/README.md

 # ccp

 The copy and paste program with clip-server use stdin and stdout.
+I have problem with send text or file between host is hard so just send it with the relay server.

 Github [https://github.com/bongtrop/ccp](https://github.com/bongtrop/ccp)